logo

 Hefty Penalties

-Under the DPDP Act, businesses can face fines of up to ₹250 crore for non-compliance.
-Even a single breach caused by a vendor or internal oversight can trigger these penalties.
+Under the DPDP Act, businesses can face fines up to ₹250 crore for non-compliance.
+Even a single breach caused by a third-party vendor or internal oversight can trigger these penalties.
+This makes it crucial to implement robust data protection measures.

 2. Reputation at Risk